zo0o0ot/hacktoberfest-issue-howto/README.md

 ### Introduce the part of the program that needs attention and how it works in general.
 If someone has never seen your repo before, they probably don't know how your stuff works.
 Help them out.
 Give a general overview of what is currently happening in the application.

+### Use a Descriptive Title for Easy to Understand Directions
+Many folks won't open the issue if they don't think they can help you with the solution.

 ### Define the problem or enhancement you want.
 Make a permalink to the line numbers, or refer to particular parts of code that are relevant.
 Here is how to create a permalink to a line or lines of code that can be used inside of an issue: https://help.github.com/en/articles/creating-a-permanent-link-to-a-code-snippet
 You can do the normal user story stuff here.
 Example: As a _someone_, I want _a thing_ so that I can _do something_.